 We expect our suppliers to comply with international and local labor regulations when hiring employees.
 They must also comply with the guidelines of the ISO14001 Environmental Management Standard and OHSAS 18001 Occupational Health and Safety Management Standard, and actively create healthy and friendly work environments in which the health and safety threats faced by employees during production, operation, and disposal processes are minimized.
-In 2013, 90% (by procurement value) of our suppliers have been awarded the ISO14001 Environmental Management System Certification, and 86% of our suppliers have been awarded the OHSAS 18001 Occupational Safety and Health Management System Certification.
+In 2014, 88% (by procurement value) of our suppliers were awarded the ISO14001 Environmental Management System Certification, and 82% of our suppliers have been awarded the OHSAS 18001 Occupational Safety and Health Management System Certification.

 For humane reasons and to comply with laws and regulations, our suppliers are strictly prohibited from using child labor and are required to comply with local labor standards, labor safety standards, and other relevant labor laws and regulations.
 Our requirements are clearly stated in all our contracts to ensure that our emphasis on labor issues is not compromised in any of our business regions.
 We expect our suppliers to demand the same from their suppliers as well.
-Through our suppliers' self assessments on prohibition of child labor, we understand that child labor has been completely eliminated.
-Some of our suppliers comply with local labor regulations in safeguarding the interests of youth workers.

-2.6.4.3 Safety and Health/Environment
+Safety and Health/Environment